Brush Lettering

 Brush pen tip care is mostly about changing three habits.

 Switch to smooth paper.
 This single change does more for tip life than anything else.
 Look for paper labeled HP (hot-press), laser, or Bristol smooth.
-The surface feels almost slick compared to copy paper.
+Coated papers like these carry a surface layer, often kaolinite, calcium carbonate, or similar fine pigments bound with a synthetic or starch-based binder, that reduces surface tooth and ink absorbency compared with uncoated stock, per Wikipedia's entry on coated paper.
+That coating is exactly what keeps individual fibers from snagging the way they do on raw, uncoated copy paper.
 Your strokes will also look cleaner immediately, which is a bonus.
 For a sense of what paper qualities matter at the beginner stage, Brush Lettering for Beginners: A Complete Guide covers this in context.

 Use light pressure on upstrokes.
 Practice consciously lifting pressure as your hand moves up and away from you.
 The upstroke should feel like you are barely dragging the tip across the surface.
 If upstrokes leave a thick line, you are pressing too hard.